model-checking/kani/docs/src/rust-feature-support.md

 This results in verification failures if a call to one of these missing functions is reachable.

-We have done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
-As of now, we have not been able to find a simple solution for [this issue](https://github.com/model-checking/kani/issues/581), but we have some ideas for future work in this direction.
+We've done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
+As of now, we've not been able to find a simple solution for [this issue](https://github.com/model-checking/kani/issues/581), but we've some ideas for future work in this direction.
 At present, Kani [overrides](./overrides.md) a few common functions (e.g., print macros) as a workaround.